Abigail Bauleke

-Abigail Bauleke (born July 31, 2001) is an American wheelchair basketball player.
-She represented the United States at the 2020 Summer Paralympics.
+Abigail Vivian Bauleke (born July 31, 2001) is an American wheelchair basketball player and member of the United States women's national wheelchair basketball team.
+She represented the United States at the 2020 and 2024 Summer Paralympics.

 Career

 In May 2019 she represented the U25 Women's team at the 2019 Women's U25 Wheelchair Basketball World Championship and won a gold medal.

 Bauleke represented the United States at the 2020 Summer Paralympics in the wheelchair basketball women's tournament and won a bronze medal.

+She represented the United States at the 2022 Wheelchair Basketball World Championships and won a bronze medal.

+In November 2023 she competed at the 2023 Parapan American Games in the wheelchair basketball tournament and won a gold medal.
+As a result, the team earned an automatic bid to the 2024 Summer Paralympics.
+On March 30, 2024, she was named to Team USA's roster to compete at the 2024 Summer Paralympics.